-- 39. It is a well known rule that the "obligation to act expeditiously is one of the basic principles of good governance."
-(I. Zamir, The Administrative Authority (Volume B, Nevo, 5756), 717). - 40.
+- 38. It is a well known rule that the "obligation to act expeditiously is one of the basic principles of good governance."
+(I. Zamir, The Administrative Authority (Volume B, Nevo, 5756), 717). - 39.
 The honorable court has already expressed its opinion in the permit regime judgment about the need to establish a time table for the handling of residents' applications which concern the seam zone.
 Paragraph 39 of the judgment provides that:

-"However, it should be noted that we did not find that the civil within the different handling processes, administration assumed upon itself an obligation concerning the required duration for the handling of the various applications submitted to it, despite the importance embedded in the quick and efficient handling of such applications, which are intended to enable, to the maximum extent possible, an uninterrupted ongoing and dynamic fabric of life for the residents of the seam zone and Palestinian residents who live outside the zone and wish to enter it.
+"However, it should be noted that we did not find that within the different handling processes, the civil administration assumed upon itself an obligation concerning the required duration for the handling of the various applications submitted to it, despite the importance embedded in the quick and efficient handling of such applications, which are intended to enable, to the maximum extent possible, an uninterrupted ongoing and dynamic fabric of life for the residents of the seam zone and Palestinian residents who live outside the zone and wish to enter it.
 Naturally, the period of time required for the processing of each one of the applications is different, and so is the reasonable period of time which is required for the handling thereof, in view of the urgency of the matter and the scope of injury inflicted on the inhabitant.
 Under these circumstances, we are of the opinion that the respondents should establish a reasonable time frame for the handling of the different applications in view of their unique characteristics, so that the inhabitants would be able to make the necessary preparations for the submission of appropriate applications according to the different needs.
 In addition, a reasonable time frame would enable to maintain a proper and consistent continuity of the lives of the inhabitants, as required."

-- 41. The respondents established a time table for the handling of the applications, which entered into effect on November 15, 2011.
+- 40. The respondents established a time table for the handling of the applications, which entered into effect on November 15, 2011.
 The time table provides that an application will be answered within two weeks from the date of its receipt at the DCO.
-About eight weeks passed from the date on which the applications of the family members were received at the DCO, but no answer has been obtained.
-This conduct is unreasonable and disproportionate, and severely injures the rights of the family members, who are prevented from entering their lands. - 42.
-Obligating the respondents to meet the time table established by them, will reduce the number of petitions which Palestinian residents, such as the family members, are forced to file with this honorable court, for the purpose of obligating the respondents to answer their applications.
+About two months passed from the date on which petitioner's application was received at the DCO, but no answer has been obtained.
+This conduct is unreasonable and disproportionate, and severely injures the rights of the petitioner, who is prevented from entering the lands of his family. - 41.
+Obligating the respondents to meet the time table established by them, will reduce the number of petitions which Palestinian residents, such as the petitioner, are forced to file with this honorable court, for the purpose of obligating the respondents to respond to their applications.
 The time of HaMoked's representatives and of the attorneys of the HCJ department as well as the expensive time of the honorable Justices of this court and its employees will thus be saved.